bbatsche/Ansible-Codeup-PHP-Role/README.md

 - `phpunit_version` &mdash; Version of [PHPUnit](https://phpunit.de/) to install with Composer.
 Default is "~4.8"
 - `psysh_version` &mdash; Version of [PsySH](http://psysh.org/) to install with Composer.
 Default is "~0.7"
 - `copy_index_php` &mdash; Whether to copy an `index.php` stub file to the new site.
 Default is no
+- `copy_favicon` &mdash; Whether to copy a Codeup favicon file to the public directory.
+Default is no
 - `enable_suhosin` &mdash; Whether or not to install and setup [Suhosin extension](https://suhosin.org/stories/index.html).
 Because this can interfere with some libraries, the default is no.
 - `disabled_function` &mdash; A list of functions to disable when PHP is running from the web.
 The default value blocks functions that could be used to execute shell code or manipulate other processes on the server.
 - `http_root` &mdash; Directory all sites will be created under.
 Default is "/srv/http"